 In an academic year, the terms are planned so that there are 190 teaching days in total.
 This leaves 13 weeks (Monday to Friday) and 52 weekends (Saturday to Sunday) where leave can be taken with no interruption to the teaching and learning for your child.

-Exceptional leave is only granted in extenuating circumstances at the discretion of the Head Teacher.
+Exceptional leave is only granted in extenuating circumstances at the discretion of the Head Teacher, in line with current Department for Education guidance.